en de

 Every service and provider in the realm of mental health specializes in something different.
 And there is definitely no one-size-fits-all.

 Before choosing a mental health app, get clear on the goal you have for downloading one.
-Apps specializing in CBT will be a great choice for some people but might not be the best fit for someone wanting to improve their daily routines.
+Apps specializing in CBT will be a great choice for some people but other may see journaling apps as a better fit to improve their daily routines.

 If your first choice doesn’t work out, that’s okay.
 There are plenty of mental health apps to choose from, and now you have even more insight into the specific features you’re looking for.
 With some trial and error, you’re destined to find the right match.